 Other endeavours include The Nylon Lounge, a jazz combo showcasing original compositions and THE DUKE OF LOOPS, the 2010 Canadian Boss Loop Station Champion.
 Davison has performed countless hours as a solo guitarist in restaurants and plays multiple instruments with artists including Christine Campbell, Blake Johnston, The Will Be Gones, The Wharf Rats, Slow Coaster and…you guessed it…..Height Requirement.

 Robert grew up in London, England and hasn’t stopped playing the keyboard since climbing up to his parents grand piano at the age of 4!
 Spending his teenage years in London in the 80’s, Robert’s influences span the decade, from the new romantic movement featuring bands like Spandau Ballet and Duran Duran to artists like Phil Collins, George Michael and Rick Astley.

 At the age of 18, having studied classical music and gained certification in most of the Associated Board Royal School of Music exams in both piano and violin, Robert then started teaching himself the saxophone.

-Having played as a solo background pianist for many hotels, restaurants, bars and events Robert is now enjoying playing with other talented musicians in bands including Height Requirement, dance party band Lulu City and The Onset in New Brunswick.
+Having played as a solo background pianist for many hotels, restaurants, bars and events Robert has since played with other talented musicians in bands including Height Requirement, dance party band Lulu City/Rec Room Jams and The Onset in New Brunswick.